altair-viz/altair_saver/README.md

 ```
 $ pip install git+https://github.com/jakevdp/altair_savechart.git
 ```
+Saving as ``vg.json`` and as ``html`` requires no additional setup.

-To enable all the above formats requires several dependencies beyond the Python stack to be properly configured.
+To save charts in other formats requires several dependencies beyond the Python stack to be properly configured.

 ### Selenium
 The *selenium* backend can save charts to ``.vg.json``, ``.png``, or ``.svg``.